 It is no coincidence that cardiovascular disease is the number one cause of death.
 Simply replacing a refined starch with a whole grain is the simplest effective strategy to change all of this.

-Regrettably, since the oils in 100% flour go rancid very quickly after milling, virtually all bread is made from grains that have been refined to one degree or another.
+Regrettably since the oils in 100% flour go rancid very quickly after milling, virtually all bread is made from grains that have been refined to one degree or another.

 The fibre in whole grains go a long way to alleviating constipation, though in my case it is not enough.
 I have a lazy colon and have had since childhood.

-Interestingly, changing the diet half way through the research to a third group of mice arrested and even to a degree reversed the macular degeneration.
+Interestingly changing the diet half-way through the research to a third group of mice arrested and even to a degree reversed the macular degeneration.

-Whilst that may be suitable as an achievable first step, we believe it does not go nearly far enough.
-We personally eat virtually no refined grains and give it much of the credit for the fact that in our seventies we take absolutely no chronic medication.
+Whilst that may be suitable as an achievable first-step, we believe it does not go nearly far enough.
+We personally eat virtually no refined grains and give it much of the credit for the fact that in our eighth-decade we take absolutely no chronic medication.

 A recent consultation with an optician confirmed good pigmentation of the retina, no signs of macular degeneration, or cataracts either, another proven benefit that whole grains are better.

-There are concerns in nutritional circles that the fad, if I may call it that, about gluten intolerance has meant that a great many people have moved away from whole grains to their overall detriment.
+There are concerns in nutritional circles that the fad, if I may call it that, about gluten intolerance has meant that a great many people have moved away from whole-grains to their overall detriment.

 In the refining of flour most of the best parts, the germ and bran, are removed.

-Beware of terms like "multigrain" on the packaging of bread products which just means there are several different grains, for example oats, wheat and rye, but they are usually highly refined.
+Beware of terms like "multigrain" on the packaging of bread-products which just means there are several different grains, for example oats, wheat and rye, but they are usually highly refined.

 Whole grains have far more flavour; once your tongue gets used to the fact that you have to chew more, you will never go back.
-Simply having an easier time on the loo will convince you; add some soluble fibre foods like spinach and apples several times a day and it becomes a two-minute affair.
+Simply having an easier time on the loo will convince you; add some soluble fibre foods like spinach and apples several times a day too.
+Then it becomes a two-minute affair.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!